lanl-aea/waves/docs/devops.rst

 .. warning::

-   While the system tests are run with an HPC CI job, the machine and runner uptime and system test runtime are considered too fragile for reliable use.
-The AEA RHEL system tests pass in less than 8 minutes, but the HPC system test job has been observed to time out after an hour.
-The HPC CI system tests are always run for merge-requests and schedule pipelines, but the pass/fail status is not used to mark CI jobs as failing.
-Developers are encourage to check the HPC system test results, but not required to address failing HPC CI jobs.
+   While the system tests are run with an HPC CI pipeline, the machine and runner uptime and system test runtime are considered too fragile for reliable use.
+The AEA RHEL system tests pass in less than 8 minutes, but the HPC system test job has been observed to complete in under 15 minutes or time out after an hour.
+The HPC CI system tests are always run for merge-requests and scheduled pipelines, but the pass/fail status is not used to mark CI tests as failing.
+Developers are encouraged to check the HPC system test results, but not required to address failing HPC CI pipelines.

-   There are four known HPC CI system test failures
+   There are several known HPC CI fragile false-negative failure mechanisms.
+If one of these failures is observed, try re-running the CI job without change.

-   * (2) Cubit tutorial and alternate (Sierra or HPC Sierra installation bug)
-   * (1) Quinoa tutorial (Reason unknown.
-Direct, manual tutorial execution performs as expected)
-   * (1) Abaqus Sbatch tutorial (Reason unknown.
-Direct, manual tutorial execution performs as expected)

-   Occasionally, running the HPC system tests manually will reproduce a superset of known failures.
-Most often, the ModSim templates fail, despite performing as expected in direct, manual execution.
+   * Timeout at 1 hour

-For computing policy reasons, HPC CI jobs are owned by the launching user and launched with the user's account.
+For computing policy reasons, HPC CI pipelines are owned by the launching user and launched with the user's account.
 The HPC CI server environment must be created in the launching user's scratch space.
 For merge request pipelines, this means a project development environment will be created in the submitting developer's scratch space, e.g.
 ``${system_scratch}/$USER/waves-env``.

-Because the CI job runs as the launching user, Conda will create a package and environment cache according to the user's HPC Conda configuration.
+Because the CI pipeline runs as the launching user, Conda will create a package and environment cache according to the user's HPC Conda configuration.
 By default, Conda creates ``~/.conda/pkgs`` for the package cache, which can grow quite large.
 If a user's home directory space is limited, developers are highly encouraged to configure Conda to use their scratch space for the package cache, e.g. with a ``~/.condarc`` file using the template below, where the text ``${user_scratch}`` is replaced by the absolute path to the user's scratch directory.